-- 7.1 Licensing authorities are required by regulation under the Act to state the principles to be applied by the authority in exercising the functions under Part 15 of the Act with respect to the inspection of premises; and the powers under Section 346 of the Act to institute criminal proceedings in respect of the offences specified in section 346. - 7.2 North Norfolk District Council's principles are it will be guided by the Gambling Commission's guidance for local authorities and will endeavour to be: - Proportionate: regulators should only intervene when necessary: remedies should be appropriate to the risk posed and costs identified and minimised - Accountable: regulators must be able to justify decisions and be subject to public scrutiny - Consistent: rules and standards must be joined up and implemented fairly - Transparent: regulators should be open and keep regulations simple and user friendly - Targeted: regulations should be focused on the problem and minimise side effects - 7.3 The Licensing Authority will endeavour to avoid duplication with other regulatory regimes so far as possible. - 7.4 North Norfolk District Council inspection programme will be risk-based and take into account; - The licensing objectives - Relevant codes of practice - Guidance issued by the Gambling Commission, in particular at Part 36 - This statement of principles
+- respect of the offences specified in section 346.

+- 7.2 to be:

+- Proportionate: regulators should only intervene when necessary: remedies should be appropriate to the risk posed and costs identified and minimised

+- Accountable: regulators must be able to justify decisions and be subject to public scrutiny

+- Consistent: rules and standards must be joined up and implemented fairly

+- and user friendly

+- minimise side effects

+- 7.3 regulatory regimes so far as possible.

+- 7.4 take into account;

+- The licensing objectives

+- Relevant codes of practice

+- Part 36

+- This statement of principles

 The main enforcement and compliance role for North Norfolk District Council in terms of the Act is to ensure compliance with the premises licences and other permissions which it authorises.
 The Gambling Commission is the enforcement body for the operating and personal licences.
-It is also worth noting that concerns about manufacture, supply or repair of gaming machines and gambling software are not dealt with by the Licensing Authority but should be notified to the Gambling Commission.
+It is also worth noting that concerns about manufacture, supply or repair of gaming machines and gambling software are not dealt with